dzhangdev/recruiting-exercises/inventory-allocator/README.md

 2. Given order can only be partially filled -> return an empty list (no allocation)

 #### Other consideration
-The fixed cost for allocation from each warehouses are not considered here.
+The fixed cost for allocating inventory to fill the order from each warehouses are not considered here.
 For example,
 ```
     - The order: {apple: 3}
     - Inventories: [